withastro/docs/src/pages/en/guides/imports.md

 **Astro doesn't perform any type checking itself.** Type checking should be taken care of outside of Astro, either by your IDE or through a separate script.
 For type checking Astro files, the [`astro check` command](/en/reference/cli-reference/#astro-check) is provided.

 :::note[TypeScript and file extensions]
-Per [TypeScript's module resolution rules](https://www.typescriptlang.org/docs/handbook/module-resolution.html), the `.ts` or `.tsx` file extensions should not be used when importing TypeScript files.
-Instead TypeScript recommend to either use the `.js` and `.jsx` file extensions respectively or completely omit the file extension
+Per [TypeScript's module resolution rules](https://www.typescriptlang.org/docs/handbook/module-resolution.html), `.ts` and `.tsx` file extensions should not be used when importing TypeScript files.
+Instead, either use `.js`/`.jsx` file extensions or completely omit the file extension.

 ```ts
 import { getUser } from './user.js'; // user.ts